Understanding Top 10 Disruptive Business Models

 Dive Deeper Into Disruptive Business Models With Strategic Sales Management and New Age Marketing Programme

-The Professional Certificate Programme in Strategic Sales Management and New Age Marketing, offered by IIM Kozhikode is a comprehensive programme geared towards marketing and sales professionals.
+The Professional Certificate Programme in Strategic Sales Management and New Age Marketing, offered by IIM Kozhikode, is a comprehensive programme geared towards marketing and sales professionals.
 Apart from a rigorous pedagogy featuring case studies and real-life problem-solving, the programme also offers quizzes and projects to drive the lessons home.
-So, by enroll with Jaro Education in the best online management courses offered by IIM Kozhikode, you can become an exceptional marketing or sales manager and leave a mark in your field.
+So, by enrolling through Jaro Education in one of the best online management courses offered by IIM Kozhikode, you can become an exceptional marketing or sales manager and leave a mark in your field.

 Conclusion

 Disruptive Business Models can be beneficial for business owners and their customers alike.
-By utilising different disruptive models, businesses are able to gain a competitive advantage over their competitors in the marketplace.
+By utilising different disruptive models, businesses can gain a competitive advantage over their competitors in the marketplace.